josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 - [Independent Reviewer of Terrorism Legislation: “The Terrorism Acts in 2024”](https://www.gov.uk/government/publications/the-terrorism-acts-in-2024/the-terrorism-acts-in-2024-report-of-the-independent-reviewer-of-terrorism-legislation-accessible)
 - [UK Government: “Government Response to the Intelligence and Security Committee of Parliament Report ‘Extreme Right-Wing Terrorism’”](https://www.gov.uk/government/publications/government-response-to-isc-report-on-erwt/government-response-to-the-intelligence-and-security-committee-of-parliament-report-extreme-right-wing-terrorism-html)
 - [Intelligence and Security Committee of Parliament: “Extreme Right-Wing Terrorism”](https://isc.independent.gov.uk/reports/)

+[^fisherflatline]: Mark Fisher, *Flatline Constructs: Gothic Materialism and Cybernetic Theory-Fiction* (PhD thesis, University of Warwick, 1999).
+Fisher's abstract describes a material/materialist Gothic derived through Deleuze–Guattari and Worringer's “nonorganic continuum,” and identifies “bodies that do not end at the skin,” “agency-without-subjectivity,” and the flatline as both “unlife / undeath” and radical immanence.
+[^medicalbias]: Saposnik et al., “Cognitive biases associated with medical decisions: a systematic review,” *BMC Medical Informatics and Decision Making* 16 (2016).
+The review identified multiple cognitive biases affecting physicians, including anchoring, availability and overconfidence, while noting limitations in the underlying evidence base.
+[^natocognitive]: NATO Allied Command Transformation, “Cognitive Warfare.”
+ACT describes cognitive warfare as contest over cognition and decision-making, including exploitation of cognitive vulnerabilities and manipulation of perceptions of reality.
+[^natocognitive2026]: NATO Defense College, “The Human Mind as a Battlespace: Insights from the Conference of Commandants 2026.”
+The conference focused on cognitive resilience, critical thinking, manipulation recognition, cognitive overload and decision-making in the contemporary security environment.
+[^nasacommoncause]: NASA Technical Reports Server, Harry W. Jones, “Common Cause Failures Dominate and Defeat Redundancy” (2024/2025).
+The paper explains that redundancy loses much of its protective value when redundant components share a common cause of failure, and identifies diversity and separation as mitigation approaches.

 [^contest]: HM Government, *CONTEST 2023*.
 The strategy describes ERWT as an increasingly transnational threat, facilitated by informal online communities and international links; it also discusses hostile-state exploitation of extreme-right narratives and records ERWT as approximately a quarter of the MI5 caseload at that time.
 [^terrorgram]: Home Office, *Proscribed terrorist groups or organisations*; *Terrorgram collective now proscribed as terrorist organisation*.
 Terrorgram was proscribed in April 2024 and is described by government as an online transnational extreme-right terrorist network.